f11za/align-v1/README.md

 **AI-powered clinical documentation for multilingual healthcare.**

-Align listens to ambient doctor-patient conversations and converts them into structured, editable clinical notes in real time — reducing documentation workload so doctors can focus on the patient, not the keyboard.
+Align listens to ambient doctor-patient conversations and converts them into structured, editable clinical notes in real time, reducing documentation workload so doctors can focus on the patient, not the keyboard.

 Built for the reality of Gulf healthcare: consultations happen in English, Arabic, Turkish, and Georgian, often within the same clinic.
-Most ambient scribes are tuned for English-only encounters — Align isn't.
+Most ambient scribes are tuned for English-only encounters, Align isn't.

 ## Features